 The mega event and the most awaited festival of the Nepalese people dwelling in any parts of the world.
-Usually, it falls in the month of October/November; a fifteen days long celebration is the National Festival of Nepal.
-Thinking of it only brings energy with zeal to everyone no matter young or old, healthy or sick etc. It is a merry making festival in renewing our relation to our relatives, friends, well wishers in togetherness and unity and evaluation of the year in every aspect of our lives and livelihood.
-The sunny, cool and crystal clear days with fascinating scent of the flowers mesmerize the surrounding atmosphere adding up more flavors to the festival.
+Usually, it falls in October/November; a fifteen days long celebration is the National Festival of Nepal.
+Thinking of it only brings energy with zeal to everyone no matter young or old, healthy or sick, etc. It is a merrymaking festival in renewing our relation to our relatives, friends, well-wishers in togetherness and unity, and evaluation of the year in every aspect of our lives and livelihood.
+The sunny, cool, and crystal clear days with the fascinating scent of the flowers mesmerize the surrounding atmosphere adding up more flavors to the festival.

-On the tenth day of the festival, every house is cleaned thoroughly, painted with the colors and beautifully decorated no matters small or big, rich or poor, everyone is neatly newly dressed.
-The women from the family prepares a Tika which is a combination of vermillion, rice and yogurt.
-The elder of the house paste the Tika on the forehead of the younger members of the family with jamara ( the sprung out of barley ) and bless them good fortune and harmony in the upcoming year.
+On the tenth day of the festival, every house is cleaned thoroughly, painted with colors, and beautifully decorated no matters small or big, rich or poor, everyone is neatly newly dressed.
+The women from the family prepare a Tika which is a combination of vermillion, rice, and yogurt.
+The elder of the house paste the Tika on the forehead of the younger members of the family with Jamara ( the sprung out of barley ) and bless them good fortune and harmony in the upcoming year.
 The elders give a small amount of money along with the blessing as Dakshina.
-This goes for more five days till the full moon where the families and relatives visit each other exchanging gifts and greetings.
+This goes for more than five days till the full moon where the families and relatives visit each other exchanging gifts and greetings.

-In the time of the Kingship before 2008 AD, thousands of people ranging from the ministers, diplomats and general public used to take the Tika and blessing from the king, as the king was considered to be the incarnation of Lord Vishnu.
-But now after the country transformed to republican, the head of the country is the president and has been continuing the trend by offering the Tika and blessings to the people.
+In the time of the Kingship before 2008 AD, thousands of people ranging from the ministers, diplomats, and general public used to take the Tika and blessing from the king, as the king was considered to be the incarnation of Lord Vishnu.
+But now after the country transformed into a republican, the head of the country is the president and has been continuing the trend by offering the Tika and blessings to the people.